We will now discuss the development of the midgut

 Likewise, the more cephalic structures like the jejunum

-are going to be curling this way and lay down on the right side of my abdomen.
+are going to be curling this way and lay down on the left side of my abdomen.

 Typically, the cecum comes to rest in the lower right hand corner and the jejunum

 tends to rest in the upper left corner of my abdomen